Joan-Amudu/Dunia-Memory-Game/README.md

 # General Information
 ## About
 Dunia in Kiswahili means - The World.
-This memory game will be based on the world map and is inspired by my love for travel.
+The idea behind this memory game was inspired from my love for travelling.

 The game is based on matching flags of european countries.
 ## How to Play